crf8472/libarcstk/DESIGN.md

 - Absolutely avoid class members that are ``public`` and non-const.
 Use accessors and mutators instead.
 Also trivial accessors and mutators are ok.
-- Classes in exported header files should be Pimpls.
+- Classes in exported header files should be Pimpls if they hold private members.
+(It could be ok to use non-Pimpl layout for classes without private members but private member functions.)
 The forward declaration and the opaque pointer in the Pimpl class are ``private``.
+The pointer to the impl class is always a ``unique_ptr``.
-- A non-template class declaration contains only declaration of its members, but not their inline implementation.
+- Any non-template class declaration contains only declaration of its members, but not their inline implementation.
 (Inlining is no reason, static is no reason.)
 - The definition ``= delete`` has to be in the header not in the source file since it is part of the API.
+The definition ``= default`` is preferred to be in the source file not in the header file.

 ## Linkage

 - Libarcstk does never ever put anything in the global namespace.
+Period.
   Everything that is part of libarcstk *must* reside in the ``arcstk`` namespace or one of its contained namespaces.
 - When it is arcstk-global, it should have ``extern`` linkage to avoid unnecessary instances.
 - What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it in an unnamed namespace.
 Avoid the ``static`` qualifier for only defining linkage.
+Avoid declarations in the source file whenever possible.

 ## Header files